 Can I study in the library building?
 Yes!
-The shared study spaces in the library will be open and available.
+The shared study spaces in the library will be open and available, but there may be some additional restrictions.
+Study rooms will initially be limited to one or two people at a time (maximum occupancy will be clearly marked with signs).
 Sanitizing stations (including sanitizing wipes, spray, gloves, and paper towels) will be available throughout the building, on each floor, in central areas and high-traffic locations.
-The computer labs will be available and have been spaced further apart and spread throughout the building to accommodate student preference for social distancing.
+The computer labs will be available and have been spaced further apart and spread throughout the building to accommodate the need for social distancing.
+You may see fewer tables and chairs, also to accommodate social distancing - please do not rearrange the furniture, as it has been deliberately spaced and arranged to meet current health and safety guidelines.

 The Commuter Lounge on the ground floor will also be open and available, and the lockers there will be available to reserve by talking to a library staff member as usual.
-All communal food and dishes have been removed from the Commuter Lounge for the fall semester, and we ask that you provide your own dishware and utensils.
+In order to alleviate any potential crowding, the Conference Room that is next door to the Commuter Lounge will be reserved as a secondary Commuter Lounge, to serve as an overflow space for commuters and other students who need a place to eat meals and/or study if the Commuter Lounge is too full.
+All communal food and dishes have been removed from the Commuter Lounge for the spring semester, and we ask that you provide your own dishware and utensils.
 The refrigerator, microwaves, toaster oven, and Keurig machine will remain available for use, and cleaning supplies will be provided so that students and staff can sanitize the area and equipment before and after each use.